NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

     https://doi.org/10.1080/17512433.2018.1398644 →  DOI:0.1080/17512433.2018.1398644
 ```

-**2c.** When an external source provides a free-text description of a supporting publication (e.g. its title, or a formatted reference), the ingesting KP MAY capture this text they see fit.
+**2c.** When an external source provides a **free-text description** of a supporting publication (e.g. its title, or a formatted reference), the ingesting KP MAY capture this text they see fit.

-**3.** If an external source provides multiple ids of different types for a single Publication (e.g. a PMID, PMCID, and DOI for the same journal article), KPs MUST report only one id per publication, in the following order of preference: PMID > PMCID > DOI.
+**3.** If an external source provides **multiple ids for a single supporting publication** (e.g. a PMID, PMCID, and DOI for the same journal article), KPs MUST report only one id per publication, in the following order of preference: PMID > PMCID > DOI.

-**4.** When a knowledge source reports multiple supporting publications for a single Edge, the ingesting KP MUST capture them as a list in the `Attribute.value` field according to the specific instructions below:
+**4.** When a knowledge source reports **multiple distinct supporting publications for a single Edge**, the ingesting KP MUST capture them as a list in the `Attribute.value` field according to the specific instructions below:

 **4a.** When all publications supporting the Edge are reported in CURIE or URI/URL format, the KP MUST capture them as a list in a single Attribute object where the `Attribute.value_type_id` is "linkml:Uriorcurie":